Inference of a competing risks model with partially observed failure causes under improved adaptive type-II progressive

-In this section, a Monte Carlo simulation study has been employed to compare the performance of the proposed estimates based on 10000 IAT-II PCS.
-Different sample sizes $(n)$ and different effective sample sizes $(m)$, different time thresholds $(T_{1},T_{2})$ and different censoring schemes have been considered.
-These censoring schemes are\\[2 mm] \textbf{Scheme-I}~~~$R_{1}=R_{2}=\cdots=R_{m-1}=0,R_{m}=n-m$.\\ \textbf{Scheme-II}~~$R_{1}=R_{2}=\cdots=R_{m-1}=1,R_{m}=n-2m+1$.\\ \textbf{Scheme-III}~$R_{1}=R_{2}=\cdots=R_{m}=(n-m)/m$.\\[1 mm] The average bias and MSEs of the MLEs and Bayes estimates are computed when the values of $(\tau_{1},\tau_{2})$ are taken as $(0.6,0.8)$ and $(1,1.5)$.
-The Bayes estimates are obtained along with three different types of priors, Prior 0: $a=b=c=d=0$, Prior I: $a=3,b=5,c=4,d=5$, and Prior II: $a=b=2,c=d=3$.
-Here Prior 0 represents the case of non-informative, whereas Prior I and Prior II are considered in such a way that the mean of priors are as same as original means.
+where $\widehat{\tau}_{1i}$ and $\widehat{\tau}_{2i}$, $i=1,\cdots,N$, are the MLEs of $\tau_{1}$ and $\tau_{2}$, respectively for $N$ number of IAT-II PCSs.
 Bayes estimates are obtained under SELF, LLF (when $p=-0.05, 0.5$), and GELF (when $q=-0.05, 0.5$).
-Further, approximate confidence intervals and HPD credible intervals are compared on the basis of average length and coverage probabilities.
-To obtain HPD credible intervals 5000 MCMC samples are generated.
-From the simulation results in Tables $\ref{T1},~\ref{T3},~\ref{T5}$, and $\ref{T7}$, some points are clearly observed about point estimates.
-These results are given as follows : \begin{itemize} \item Based on average values and MSEs the Bayes estimates under LLF and GELF give better results than other estimates for $\tau_{1}$ and $\tau_{2}$, respectively. \item The Bayes estimates under informative priors give better results than non-informative priors. \item When sample size ($n$) and effective sample size ($m$) increase, then MSEs decrease. \item When the values of time thresholds $T_{1}$ and $T_{2}$ increase, then MSEs decrease. \end{itemize} In case of interval estimates, from Tables $\ref{T2},~\ref{T4},~\ref{T6}$, and $\ref{T8}$ the following points are observed. \begin{itemize} \item Based on average lengths and coverage probabilities HPD credible intervals perform better than asymptotic confidence intervals. \item When sample size ($n$) and effective sample size ($m$) increase, then length of intervals decrease. \item When the values of time thresholds $T_{1}$ and $T_{2}$ increase, then length of intervals decrease. \end{itemize} The performance of classical and Bayesian estimates are quite satisfactory.
+Further, confidence intervals and HPD credible intervals are compared on the basis of AL and CP.
+From Tables $\ref{T1},~\ref{T3},~\ref{T5}$, and $\ref{T7}$, some observations are made, which are presented below. \begin{itemize} \item For fixed value of $n$, when effective sample size $m$ increases, the simulated MSEs decrease.
+For clear visualisation, for Table $1,$ we have plotted the MSE values of different estimates in Figure $2$.
+In Figure $2$, along horizontal axis, total eleven estimates as presented in Table $1$ are considered.
+For example, the bar plots corresponding to $1$ represents the MSEs of MLE, corresponding to $2$ represents the MSEs of Bayes estimates under SELF with respect to NIP, and so on. \item Bayes estimates based on NIP perform better than MLEs in terms of MSEs.
+However, the Bayes estimates based on IP perform better than that with respect to NIP. \item Based on average values and MSEs, the Bayes estimates under LLF and GELF provide better results than other estimates for $\tau_{1}$ and $\tau_{2}$, respectively. \item When the values of time thresholds $T_{1}$ and $T_{2}$ increase, then MSEs decrease. \end{itemize} In case of interval estimates, from Tables $\ref{T2},~\ref{T4},~\ref{T6}$, and $\ref{T8},$ the following observations are pointed out. \begin{itemize} \item When sample size ($n$) and effective sample size ($m$) increase, ALs of intervals decrease. \item Based on AL and CP, the HPD credible intervals perform better than asymptotic and bootstrap confidence intervals.
+Boot-$p$ confidence intervals perform better than boot-$t$ confidence intervals and asymptotic confidence intervals (ACI) in terms of AL. \item In terms of CP, boot-$t$ confidence intervals perform better than other confidence and HPD credible intervals. \item When the values of time thresholds $T_{1}$ and $T_{2}$ increase, the length of intervals decrease. \end{itemize} The performance of classical and Bayesian estimates are quite satisfactory.